matn7/CS-Notes/src/main/java/deployment/LINUX.md

 **Home Directory**

 - Upon login the user is placed in their home directory.
-- If that directory does not exists, they are placed in "/".
+- If that directory does not exist, they are placed in `/`.

 **Shell**